 When all three are in same and equal portion, they form the foundation for a winning strategy that anyone can apply for big breakthroughs, maximum returns, and sustained personal growth.

-Hustle is a step-by-step guide to get away from the 9-5 lifestyle and making your dreams practical and reality.
+Hustle is a step-by-step guide to getting away from the 9-5 lifestyle and making your dreams practical and reality.
 It lays out the scenario you really need to realize the work you enjoy and get the confidence and motivation to be in charge of your own adventures.
 In a world where loyalty doesn’t translate into success learn how to get ahead and discover a more imaginative way of living.

-After the introduction the first section of the book is the heart.
+After the introduction, the first section of the book is the heart.
 The book has split into three main sections:

 The Heart: The Head: The Habits